AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### How can I monetize my add-on?
   At this time, the only way to monetize is by using a third party provider, and ensuring you choose one that provides safety measures, security and proper payment processing.
 Some options you may want to consider include **Gumroad**, **Stripe**, **Paddle** and **FastSpring**.

+### What does it mean when an API is considered **experimental**?
+  Experimental APIs are those which have not been declared stable yet, and to try them, first need to set the `experimentalApis` flag to `true` in the [`requirements`](../references/manifest/index.md#requirements) section of the `manifest.json`.
+The `experimentalApis` flag is **only allowed during development** and needs to be removed during submission.
+Experimental APIs should never be used in any add-ons you will be distributing.

+### What are the supported file types for exported content?
+  The supported file types for exported content are **"image/jpeg", "image/png", "video/mp4"** and **"application/pdf"**.